Pulmonary Rehabilitation

 Exercise training

-Exercise can improve endurance and muscle strength, as well as reducing the severity of fatigue.2,3
+Exercise can improve endurance and muscle strength, as well as reduce the severity of fatigue.2,3

 Nutritional counseling

-Lung cancer patients often experience weight loss and malnutrition, which affect muscle mass and reduce the ability of the muscles used for breathing.
-Nutritional counseling assesses the patient’s intake and imbalances, and provides recommendations for supplementation to avoid weight loss and muscle wasting.2,3
+People with lung cancer often experience weight loss and malnutrition.
+These issues can affect muscle mass and reduce the ability of the muscles used for breathing.
+Nutritional counseling assesses the patient’s intake and imbalances.
+It also provides recommendations for supplementation to avoid weight loss and muscle wasting.2,3

 Patient and family education